EinsamHauer/disthene/README.md

 * Elasticsearch (tested with 7.13.4)

 Disthene will automatically create C* tables for each tenant and rollup.
 Keyspace is configured in disthene.yaml.
-Also, table options can be modified using tenantTableCreateTemplate configuration option.
+Also, table options can be modified using tableCreateTemplate configuration option.

 Your mileage may vary but generally (as graphite like systems are closer to write only/read never type) one would benefit from changing
 ```